-I bought my Heuchera ‘Obsidian’ from Lowe’s in the spring of 2014.
+I brought my Heuchera ‘Obsidian’ home from Lowe’s in the spring of 2017.
 It has very dark purple, nearly black, leaves.
 It produces creamy-white flowers in late spring through mid-summer on stems about 24” tall.
 I planted my new Heuchera, Hosta, and several Caladiums (etc.) in the new shade bed I made this spring (2017).

-Heuchera ‘Obsidian’ is a Terra Nova® introduction PP14836.
+Heuchera ‘Obsidian’ is a Terra Nova® introduction PP14,836 in 2004.
 Information from their site says H. ‘Obsidian’ is the “Black Standard” which does not fade.
 They are a vigorous and consistent performer under a wide range of conditions.

 Origin: Sun to part shade